For teaching purposes:

 [Note: All Basque words are in Italics and Bold-faced Green]

 An ancient language form that originated in the North African area of our most ancient civilizations has been studied by Nyland (2001).
-He found that many words used to describe names of places and things in the area of Samaria seem to be closely related to the ancient language, which is being called Saharan.
-It appears that the Basque language is a close relative to the original Saharan.
-Following is a discussion of this relationship:
+He found that many words used to describe names of places and things in the area of Samaria seem to be closely related to the ancient language, which he called Saharan.
+It appears that the Basque Language is a close relative to the original Saharan, and the Igbo Language of West Africa predated most languages Following is a discussion of this relationship:

 The first change made by the men, who were now in charge of the tribe, was to dispose of the annual voluntary sacrifice of a special young man (Tammuz), which had been felt essential to bring back the summer and nature's productivity.
 He had experienced the exalted position of king, a bridge between the deity and the people, wearing the purple robe for six months after participating in the Sacred Marriage around May 1, and was supposed to have gone to his death on November 1 but refused, as was so well documented in the Gilgamesh epic.
 The end of female leadership can be deducted from the following quote in "In the Wake of the Goddesses" by Frymer-Kenski:

 "The dynasty of Kish was founded by Enmebaragesi, a contemporary of Gilgamesh, who it now appears may have been a woman" (p.
 79)

 The "name" Enmebaragesi" tells us a story.
 When separating this "name" into its VCV components it becomes immediately clear that in this Samerian "name" we are dealing with a scholarly manipulated statement in the Saharan/Basque language:

 en. - .me - eba - ara - age - esi